Ishtiaq-Codes/python-backend-labs/README.md

 - Requests, SQLAlchemy

 ## Structure
-All experiments are organized inside the `src/` directory with examples and tests.
+All experiments and source code are organized inside the `src/` directory with examples and tests.

 ## Status
 🚧 Work in progress — continuously updated with new labs.